Elected Member Roles

 Sections 54A - 54I Local Government Act 2002

-These sections came into effect in November 2022.
-Elected members are now required to disclose pecuniary interests, and a summary of these will be made available on the Council's website in February 2023.
+Elected members are required to disclose pecuniary interests, and a summary of these will be made available on the Council's website in February of each new year.

 Schedule 7 clause 1 of the Local Government Act 2002